Emirates Airbus A380 lands at Brisbane airport with damaged fuselage

 On 1 July, an Emirates Airbus A380 (registered A6-EVK) operated flight EK430 between Dubai, United Arab Emirates and Brisbane, Australia.
 The aircraft is sporting the “Journey to the Future” livery, promoting the new Museum of the Future in Dubai.

+Media is reporting that the fuselage got damaged after a wheel exploded in the undercarriage of the aircraft.
+The pilots, however, decided to continue to Brisbane.

-During landing at Brisbane, the crew informed air traffic control about possible damage due to a blown tire on take-off Dubai airport.
+During landing at Brisbane, the crew informed air traffic control about possible damage due to a blown tire on take-off Dubai airport and requested emergency services on stand-by.

 After an uneventful landing, damage to the left hand side’s upper belly fairing was indeed found, together with damage to the aircraft’s gear.